-The researcher will address and broaden this chapter's discussion about transformational leadership and innovative behavior.
-It is discusses knowledge sharing, motivation to learn, and high- performance work system.
+This chapter discourse and broaden discussion about transformational leadership and innovative behavior.
+It also discusses knowledge sharing, motivation to learn, and high-performance work system.
 The discussion will culminate with an account of how transformational leadership influences innovative work behavior.
 Transformational leadership will be discussed in this context with the employee's knowledge sharing, motivation to learn, and high-performance work system.

 The chapter has two parts.
 The first part mainly reviews previous studies on transformational leadership, innovative work behavior, knowledge sharing, motivation to learn, and high-performance work system.
 The chapter presents theoretical research development.
 It is thoroughly reviewing the findings of previous studies regarding these research constructs.
-Further more, the second part will critically discuss and emphasize previous studies that investigate and examine the relationship between research variables, which will help establish a conceptual framework.
+The second part critically discusses and emphasizes previous studies that investigate and examine the relationship between research variables, which will help establish a conceptual framework.
 By the end of this part, a table will be presented to summarize all related and previous studies that investigate the relationship between research variables.